Perth (suburb)

 Perth is a suburb in the Perth metropolitan region, Western Australia that includes both the central business district of the city, and a suburban area spreading north to the northern side of Hyde Park.
 It does not include the separate suburbs of Northbridge or Highgate.
 Perth is split between the City of Perth and the City of Vincent local authorities, and was named after the city of the same name in Scotland.

 Built environment

 The dominant land use in Perth is commercial.
-Office buildings include 108 St Georges Terrace, QV.1, Brookfield Place and Central Park – the tallest building in the city and the tenth tallest in Australia.
+Office buildings include 108 St Georges Terrace, QV1, Brookfield Place and Central Park – the tallest building in the city and the tenth tallest in Australia.

 Significant buildings

 The Perth Town Hall, built between 1868 and 1870, was designed as an administrative centre for the newly formed City of Perth.
 By the late 1950s the Town Hall was considered too small for the council's requirements so Council House, a modernist steel and glass building, was commissioned.
 Completed in 1960, Council House has divided opinions over its architectural merit.
 Both the Town Hall and Council House are on the Register of the National Estate.

 Forrest Chase is a significant shopping precinct in the Perth central business district.
 It dates back over 120 years to the retail days of Perth department store Boans, and has seen many refurbishments, iterations and additions.